Bourkekev/ms2-tourism-map/README.md

  - Regex generator to remove html from a string - Removing the html delete button from the emailed notes - http://regex.larsolavtorvik.com/
  - To create checkboxes for my Map Legend I followed 2 parts of an example on [Stackoverflow[(https://stackoverflow.com/questions/26778164/simple-filter-in-legend-google-maps-api-v3).
 One was the for-in loop {for (var key in icons)}, and the other was the toggleType function.
  - Google Places Searchbox - mostly all from Google's Places [API documentation](https://developers.google.com/maps/documentation/javascript/examples/places-searchbox)
- - I got some information about the Open WeatherMap API from this [Coding Train video](https://www.youtube.com/watch?v=ecT42O6I_WI), but in this tutorial he is using a Javascript library called P5 and is using it to draw shapes on a canvas dependin on the weather.
+ - I got some information about the Open WeatherMap API from this [Coding Train video](https://www.youtube.com/watch?v=ecT42O6I_WI), but in this tutorial he is using a Javascript library called P5 and is using it to draw shapes on a canvas depending on the weather.

 ### Content